IDKSAM27/forge-tree/README.md

 **Made with 🦀 Rust, ❤️ Love, and Frustration at manual folder creation**

 *P.S. - It took me hours to `forge` this README, you better have read it all or else get ready to feel my breath in your ears while you're sleeping.
 And Yes, I know there are other scaffolding tools.
-But have you seen how pretty my progress bars are?*
+But have you seen how pretty my progress bars are?
+(Even though it's quite useless as the whole process is FAST af)*